Dawn Hastings-Williams

 Dawn Hastings-Williams is a Guyanese politician.
 She has been a member of the National Assembly since 2011.
-She has previously served as Minister within the Ministry of Communities (2015-2017), Minister of Public Affairs (2017-2019), and Minister of State (2019-2020).
+She has previously served as Minister within the Ministry of Communities (2015-2017), Minister of Public Affairs (2017–2019), and Minister of State (2019–2020).

 Early life

 Hastings was born in an Akawaio village, Kako, located in the Cuyuni-Mazaruni region (Region 7).
-She attended the local primary school, then later received a Hinterland Scholarship to study at the Central High School in Georgetown.
-However, Hastings had to leave school in fourth form when her mother died.
-At age 17, she was able to resume her education: she entered Cyril Potter College of Education and completed a Certificate in Education (Primary).
+She attended the local primary school, then later received a Hinterland Scholarship to study at Central High School in Georgetown.
+However, Hastings had to leave school in the fourth form when her mother died.
+At the age of 17, Hastings was able to resume her education: she entered Cyril Potter College of Education and completed a Certificate in Education (Primary).
 She then graduated from the University of Guyana with a Bachelor's degree in Education Administration.
 After graduation, she returned to her village and became the school headmistress.

 Politics

 Hastings was nominated as a candidate of the People's National Congress (PNC) in February 2010.
 She was elected to the National Assembly for the PNC's APNU alliance in the 2011 general election, where she won a seat for the Geographic Constituency of Region 7.

 Hastings was re-elected in the 2015 general election.
-In the APNU-AFC government, she served in several cabinet positions: Minister within the Ministry of Communities (2015-2017), Minister of Public Affairs (2017-2019), and Minister of State (2019-2020).
+In the APNU-AFC government, she served in several cabinet positions: Minister within the Ministry of Communities (2015–2017), Minister of Public Affairs (2017–2019), and Minister of State (2019–2020).
 She was the first indigenous Minister of State.

 Hastings was appointed as a Principal Political Secretary of the PNC in 2017.
 She was elected again in the 2020 general election.